Fragment user interface has a simple layout with five different parts.

 - various informations which can be enabled or disabled in the settings dialog such as

-- the actual number of simultaneous MIDI notes for each channels (polyphony)
+- actual number of simultaneous MIDI notes for each channels (polyphony)

-- the current frequency under the mouse cursor
+- cursor position and current frequency under the mouse cursor

 Canvas / Graphical score

-The canvas is an area of a chosen dimension where the output of the fragment shader is displayed.
+The canvas is a graphically accelerated surface of a chosen dimension where the output result of the Fragment script is displayed.

-The canvas is also a graphical score for pixels-based sound synthesis.
+The canvas is also a graphical score for bitmap-based sound synthesis.